Royal National Lifeboat Institution: Personnel and equipment

 97% of lifeboat crews are volunteers.

 In the early days of the service, lifeboat launch and recovery was usually undertaken by women.
 There were deeply-held views about women crewing the boats – it was considered extremely bad luck.
 Along all parts of the coastline, women supported their men on the lifeboat crews by working together to get the lifeboat afloat and then later recovering it from the water in readiness for when the next call came.
 Lifeboat crew are still predominantly male (92 per cent in 2013, falling to 90 per cent in 2022) but increasing numbers of women are now found in the lifeboat and shore crews.

 The first female (inshore) crew member was Elizabeth Hostvedt at in 1969, and Frances Glody was the first woman member of an all-weather lifeboat crew at in 1981.
-Aileen Pritchard at Porthcawl was the first female lifeboat crew member to receive a medal for bravery.
+Aileen Jones at Porthcawl was the first female lifeboat crew member to receive a medal for bravery.
 Lauren McGuire at became the youngest station manager in 2011.
 In 2017, Di Bush at Harwich Lifeboat Station became the RNLI's first female full-time mechanic and four years later she was appointed as the first female full-time coxswain. launched an all-female crew in 2011, believed to be a first in Wales.
 In 2022, Cullercoats RNLI station launched its first all-female lifeboat crew.
 Figures published in 2022 show lifeguards comprise 29 per cent women, and the RNLI total workforce to be 34 per cent women.

 Lifeboat crews are trained at their stations and at the Lifeboat College in Poole.
 They are provided with safety clothing.
 The first cork lifejackets were introduced in the 1850s but lighter, less bulky, kapok lifejackets were introduced in 1904.
 Inflatable 'Beaufort' lifejackets were introduced in 1972 but 'Crewsaver' lifejackets are now used with different designs for inshore or all-weather lifeboat crews.